WoonTheGreat/Data-Analytics-Project/README.md

 1. NBA data - pulling data from basketball-reference.com, cleaning and reading graphs.

-2. Creating EDA app for reading CSV file, by generating data and easy reading graphs.
+2. Creating EDA app for reading CSV file, only using sweetviz by generating data and easy reading graphs.

+3. Another type of eda app for reading CSV, using streamlit, pandas & matplotlib.